 I believe people come into my life as divine appointments, not randomly, and I want to contribute whatever they need in the moment, whether that’s empathy, compassion, advice, or friendship.
 Be open and ready to ask questions and listen when the opportunity to extend yourself arises.

-For more thoughts on creating a happy, successful life, read my new book,
+For more thoughts on creating a happy, successful life, read my new book, The Wealth Creator’s Playbook: A Guide to Maximizing Your Return on Life and Money.

 Originally published on Quora.